Labour Day 2018 and 2019

-Labour Day in Belgium takes place on May 1st every year.
-It’s also commonly known by the name “May Day.”
+Labour Day in Belgium takes place on 1 May every year.
+It’s also commonly known as “May Day.”
 Belgians link this important date to the beginning of the spring season.
-They also consider it to be a day to acknowledge workers and their highly admirable and tireless efforts.
+They also consider it to be a day to acknowledge workers and their highly admirable and tireless contributions to the Belgian economy.

 |2018||1 May||Tue||Labour Day|

 Labour Day in Belgium and in other nations around the globe is a comparatively new tradition.
-That’s due to the fact that the workers’ movement rose in prominence toward the end of the eighteenth century.
-The movement gained significant traction in the beginning of the nineteenth century, too.
-Factory workers during that era were subjected to terrible treatment.
-They were often forced to work in harsh environments.
+The labour movement gained significant traction in the nineteenth century as factory workers during that era were subjected to terrible treatment at the hands of their employers.

 The labour movements in Europe, the United States and elsewhere succeeded in seeing fundamental rights for workers established, especially with regard to pay, hours and safety.